jxtngx/ib-interface/README.md

 # IB Interface

-An adaption of [ib-insync](https://github.com/erdewit/ib_insync) for The Interactive Brokers Python TWS API.
+An adaption of [ib-insync](https://github.com/erdewit/ib_insync) for the Interactive Brokers Python TWS API.

 ## Installation